dart-lang/language/working/0723-static-extensions/feature-specification-variant1.md

 }

 // Declare extension type parameters, to be used by constructors.
 The
-// type parameters can have stronger bounds than the on-class. static extension E3<K extends String, V> on Map<K, V> {
+// type parameters can have stronger bounds than the on-declaration. static extension E3<K extends String, V> on Map<K, V> {
   factory Map.fromJson(Map<String, Object?> source) => Map.from(source);
 }